 The Future Is Then

-Vacation's all I ever wanted.
-While I prepare for fireworks, you can entertain yourself with some Chickn Facts or this list of Things Metafilter Considers A Land Of Contrast(s) or maybe follow @giphycouldnot.
+Finally, fall fell upon us.
+While I sit by the heater, you can entertain yourself with some Chickn Facts or this list of Things Metafilter Considers A Land Of Contrast(s) or maybe follow @giphycouldnot.
 You may also use my personal Hunting homepage, if you'd like some puzzle solving aides.
 I'm working on putting together some nice molecular biology links for bookmarking purposes.

 WORD OF THE DAY